nabto/cordova-lsc-test/README.md

 # Simple app to invoke ping.json

-This app invokes ping.json on an LS and write the result to the console.
+This app invokes ping.json on an LSC device and writes the result to the console.
 No UI.
 Your Android device must be connected directly to the gateway in AP mode.

 ## Instructions

 ### Install cordova and gradle

 ```
-$ npm install cordova
+$ sudo npm install -g cordova
 $ brew install gradle
 ```